 Your flywheel needs your marketing, sales and service to be in balance.
 All of your communications with the outside world are marketing, they are also sales, they are also service.
 If they are not coherent and working together, you look chaotic and your flywheel won't be spinning smoothly.

-In the same way that marketing should be feeding sales, it's your services that should be feeding your marketing.
+In the same way that your marketing should be feeding your sales pipeline, it's your services that should be feeding your marketing.

-The changing shape of B2B marketing strategies in 2018
+The changing shape of B2B marketing strategies

 If I'm a potential buyer, I want to know what it's going to be like being your customer.
 I don't care so much about your obvious marketing tactics to move me down the funnel.
 I'm happy to talk to sales if they can help me to become a happy customer of yours (not just close a deal).

+Still stuck or need some inspiration?
+Know someone else who needs help?
 In the timeless words of the Four Tops, ‘Reach out...
 I'll be there.’